havenwood/persist/README.md

   # => ["Key Lime", "Strawberry Rhubarb", "Blackberry Cobbler"]
 ```

-You can now exit Pry/IRB and your store will persist!
+You can now reload Pry/irb an your objects persist:

 ```ruby
 require 'persist'